Hypocisy/RPGCoreV3-Chinese-wiki/Multi-Mechanic.md

-A wrapper allowing you to execute multiple mechanics at once. **You cannot use the string form to load an action list** and need to define an extended section for it.
-With the exception of a few weird cases, it should not be necessary to use this mechanic.
+A wrapper allowing you to execute multiple mechanics at once. **You cannot use the string form for this,** you need to define an extended section!
+With the exception of a rare edge case, it should not be necessary to use this mechanic.

 | Key | Type | Description | Defaults | Required | Variable |
 |-|-|-|-|-|-|